MattCatz/heidikieff.github.io/_projects/lazy-larrys.md

 banner: "/assets/svg/larry-head.svg"
 awards:
 description: |
-  Lazy Larry’s Seafood Shack is a seafood restuarant and food truck located in Portland, ME that focuses on community and the food we serve them.
-The primary audience are the folks who hang out by the docks all day.
+  Lazy Larry’s Seafood Shack is a seafood restaurant and food truck located in Portland, ME that focuses on community and the food we serve them.
+The primary audience are the folks who hang out by the docks all day working on their boats.

 page_sections:
 - section: larry-store